LAION-AI/laion.ai/blog/general-gpt.md

 ## Experiments

 ### Text-Image Expression
 Currently, our efforts have been primarily centered around experimenting with whether or not we can format our first goal into a trainable and functioning model.
 In order to do so, we first simplified the problem in a three ways.
 First, we choose to focus on tackling only the text-image domain rather than the full gamut that we hope to include.
-Secondly, we format the problem as a straightforward mapping from $x \rightarrow y$ or $y \rightarrow x$.
-Where $x$ represents an image embedding and $y$ represents the accompanying text.
+Secondly, we format the problem as a straightforward mapping from x toy or y to x.
+Where x represents an image embedding and y represents the accompanying text.
 Finally, we tune on just the [MS-COCO](https://cocodataset.org/#home) [1] 2017 training set of 591753 image-caption pairs.

-To construct $x$ we utilize [CLIP](https://openai.com/research/clip) [2], specifically CLIP *ViT-L/14*, to encode the images.
+To construct x we utilize [CLIP](https://openai.com/research/clip) [2], specifically CLIP *ViT-L/14*, to encode the images.
 On the other hand, we utilize [GPT-2](https://huggingface.co/gpt2) [3] as our LLM that receives mixed inputs and grounds for multimodal understanding or expression.
 The choice of these two models as baselines comes from their relatively reasonable scale, existing work and research, and the common dimensionality of their encodings.

-#### Image Captioning: $x \rightarrow y$
+#### Image Captioning: x to x
 For this task, we introduce two specific tokens into the vocab so that the model may recognize when an embedding is being input and what that embedding is.
 Intuitively, the first token ("[CLIP IN]") should signal that there is an image embedding before the second token ("[\CLIP IN]").
 Therefore, the training data for this task is structured as follows:

 *<center>[CLIP IN] **embedding** [\CLIP IN] Caption: [MS-COCO caption ...].</center>*